 You Don’t Have to Be Forever Enslaved by the Wrong Career

-But now that you’ve logged in a few years on the workforce, you probably wish you took your career choice test more seriously.
-When money is difficult to come by (hello, economic recession!), when you work with people of all sorts of neurosis, and when just commuting to and fro the office causes stress, it’s great comfort knowing that you’re doing work best fitted to your person.
-As the old adage goes: if you love what you’re doing and you’re good at what you do, work becomes play.
-You start the day excited, and barely notice that your shift is up.
+But now that you’ve logged in a few years in the workforce, you probably wish you took your career choice test more seriously.
+When money is difficult to come by (hello, economic recession!), when you work with people of all sorts of obsession, and when just commuting to and fro the office causes stress, it’s great comfort knowing that you’re doing work best fitted to your person.
+As the adage goes: if you love what you’re doing and you’re good at what you do, work becomes play.
+You start the day excited and barely notice that your shift is up.

 The good news is: it’s never too late to take (or re-take, as the case may be) a career choice test.
 You may already be breaking ground in your chosen field and still take the exam.
-In fact, career assessments are best taken once a person has had significant exposure in a field or company: experienced workers have actual reaction to work situations they can refer to, as opposed to a high school student with no work experience they can reflect upon.
-Taking the test gives you either (a) confirmation that you made the right choice, or (b) advice on whether a career change is in order.
+In fact, career assessments are made once a person has had significant exposure in an area or company: experienced workers have an actual reaction to work situations they can refer to, as opposed to a high school student with no work experience they can reflect upon.
+Taking the test gives you either (a) confirmation that you made the right choice or (b) advice on whether a career change is in order.

 What kinds of questions can be answered by a career choice test?